-Start by registering an account on our website.
+Start by registering an account for free on our website.
 All we need to know is your name, email address, school and school year.

 Once you've registered, you'll be able to download the blank worksheets .
 These are the most important part of your entry!
 Your worksheets are what communicate your idea to the judges.
 The worksheets include: